input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 #### Download Update by Hash

-To download update by hash, we loop through known update servers trying to download update with given hash using `httpLBS` from HTTP.Simple.
-In the end, we will either have update completely downloaded or server list exhausted and an error reported.
+To download update by hash, we loop through known update servers trying to download update with given hash using `httpLBS` from HTTP.
+Simple.
+In the end, we will either have the update completely downloaded or server list exhausted and an error reported.